okinrtestcase/K6-Performance-Testing/README.md

   * htmlReport and Summary of Performance Testing after Run

 ## 🔥 Getting Started
-Let's begin our attempt at REST API automation testing with Selenium Python.
+Let's begin our attempt at Performance Testing with K6.
 Please ensure that the following requirements are ready prepared.
   1. K6 ready installed on your computer
   2. View online documntation on [Documentation](https://k6.io/docs/)
   3. `https://github.com/benc-uk/k6-reporter` view documnetation then copy script to automatically write report/summary